-All your personal Information shall be held and used in accordance with the EU General Data Protection Regulation 2016/679 (“GDPR”) and national laws implementing GDPR and any legislation that replaces it in whole or in part and any other legislation relating to the protection of personal data.
+All your personal Information shall be held and used in accordance with the UK General Data Protection Regulation (the UK GDPR) and national laws implementing the UK GDPR and any legislation that replaces it in whole or in part and any other legislation relating to the protection of personal data.

 If you would like to contact us or are unhappy about our use of your personal information, please get in touch: